Nemocas/AbstractAlgebra.jl/docs/src/rings.md

   - `Generic.PolyRing{T}` for the parent objects
   - `Generic.Poly{T}` for the actual polynomials

-The parent type must belong to `AbstractAlgebra.Ring` and the element type must belong to `AbstractAlgebra.RingElem`.
-Of course, the types may belong to these abstract types transitively, e.g. `Poly{T}` actually belongs to `AbstractAlgebra.PolyElem{T}` which in turn belongs to `AbstractAlgebra.RingElem`.
+The parent type must belong to `Ring` and the element type must belong to `RingElem`.
+Of course, the types may belong to these abstract types transitively, e.g. `Poly{T}` actually belongs to `PolyElem{T}` which in turn belongs to `RingElem`.

 For parameterised rings, we advise that the types of both the parent objects and element objects to be parameterised by the types of the elements of the base ring